 In the wastewater field we are concerned with several forms of nitrogen: ammonia, organic, nitrate, and nitrite.
 Under the right conditions, each of these forms is biologically convertible to one of the other forms.
 This creates certain challenges in the treatment of nitrogen in wastewater.
 Because of these challenges, it is important to properly collect, preserve, and analyze samples for the specific forms of nitrogen so that the appropriate treatment of these wastes can be made.

-The WTRRF permit currently requires daily analysis of total phosphorus with a monthly average limit of 1.0 mg/L. Total phosphorus is the total concentration of phosphorus found in the wastewater.
-With upcoming water quality improvement initiatives and Total Maximum Daily Load (TMDL) studies, the Fond du Lac WTRRF will be required to reduce their total phosphorus by an additional 96% to 0.04 mg/L. Currently, compliance options for phosphorus removal technologies are being evaluated.
+The WTRRF permit currently requires daily analysis of total phosphorus with a monthly average limit of .8 mg/L. Total phosphorus is the total concentration of phosphorus found in the wastewater.
+With upcoming water quality improvement initiatives and Total Maximum Daily Load (TMDL) studies, the Fond du Lac WTRRF will be required to reduce its total phosphorus by an additional 76% to 0.19 mg/L. Currently, compliance options for phosphorus removal technologies are being evaluated.

 The laboratory has conducted extensive research on various species of phosphorus and how that may impact phosphorus uptake by aquatic systems and algae.
 Phosphorus is a nutrient and acts as a fertilizer, increasing the growth of plant life.
 Phosphorus comes from several sources: human wasters, animal wastes, industrial wastes, and human disturbance of the land and its vegetation.
 Sewage from wastewater treatment plants and septic tanks is also a source of phosphorus in rivers.

-Total Suspended Solids is a water quality measurement usually abbreviated TSS.
+Total Suspended Solids is a water quality measurement usually abbreviated as TSS.
 It is listed as a conventional pollutant in the U.S. Clean Water Act.
 It is a measure of the amount of small, particulate solid pollutants that are suspended in wastewater after treatment.
-Ideally, suspended solids would be zero.
 These particles suspended in water will not pass through a filter.
 Suspended solids are present in sanitary wastewater and many types of industrial wastewater.
-TSS can include a wide variety of organic and inorganic material, such as silt, decaying plant and animal matter, industrial wastes, and sewage.
+TSS can include a wide variety of organic and inorganic materials, such as silt, decaying plant and animal matter, industrial wastes, and sewage.